-Today, we take a look at some of the most sublime and significant passes from the great man's career.
+Today, to celebrate Brian O'Driscoll's 37th birthday, we take a look back at some of the most sublime and significant passes from the great man's career.

 1. To Jonathan Sexton, v.
 Munster, 2011

 A lethal break, eyes up looking for options, and a killer reverse just before contact.

 How do you display world-class ability?
 You pick up a flat pass at full tilt, run a clever line, then put your winger through to score, all without breaking stride - you also need to take out three defenders simultaneously.
 No big deal.

 3. Through the legs to Girvan Dempsey, v.
 Muster 2006

 O'Driscoll's magic hands and positional awareness are made even more stunning by the fact that he gets away a through-the-legs pass while still reeling from an earlier hit.
 Horgan's initial pass, with minimal time to act, is pretty slick too.

 4. Through the legs to Rob Kearney v.
 Northampton, 2013

 5. Through the legs to Fergus McFadden v.
 Samoa, 2013